flashwing-04/showtime-website-project-archive/content/ws22/master/m7-valit/features.md

 {{<image src="course-overview.png" alt="Course Overview" >}}

 {{<section title="Course Detail">}}
 The course detail view displays the most important statistics about the semester evaluation: the overall course rating, the course attendance, and some suggestions from the student feedback.
-This view also lists all of the recurring evaluations for this course which can be explored further by selecting one.
+This view also lists all the recurring evaluations for this course, which can be explored further by selecting one.
 {{</section>}}

 {{<image src="course-detail.png" alt="Course Detail" >}}